-I have been Head Teacher of Winslow Church of England School since September 2016 having moved from Waddesdon Village Primary School where I was Deputy Head Teacher.
-Prior to this, I taught in schools in Milton Keynes and Melton Mowbray for fifteen years.
-In a former life, I was involved in Christian Publishing as Publicity Manager for Hodder and Stoughton and SPCK.
+I have been Headteacher of Winslow Church of England School since September 2022 having moved from S Mary’s CE School where I was Deputy Headteacher.
+Prior to this, I taught in schools in Harrow and Buckinghamshire were I was an Assistant Headteacher.
 I am delighted to be part of the Winslow team and sense a clear match between my strengths and skills, and the opportunities for service within the school.
 Winslow is a caring and inspiring learning community with high aspirations for all its children.
 We have a fantastic staff team; supportive parents; and a committed governing body, who do a great job of supporting the school and making sure that we do the best that we can for all of our children.
 I feel immensely proud and privileged to be able to lead and manage such a lovely school.